Fine Art

 Step 2

 Once the children have experience with the Fine Art Display Cards, move on to our Fine Art Matching cards.
-These allow children to work with the paintings they love in a new way.
+These allow children to work with the artwork they love in a new way.

 Fine Art Matching Cards